-This is the question The AI Vanguard gets asked more than any other.
+This is the question The AI Vanguard receives more than any

 ChatGPT